 Barbara reviews the nominations of Board Members and Committee Chairs.

-Ellen offers to take on the responsibility of updating meeting lists while there is a vacancy on the Publications Chair.
+Ellen offers to take on the responsibility of updating meeting lists while there is a vacancy for the Publications Chair.

 The Metro Memo publication will be placed on hold until a new Publications Chair is appointed.